beloglazov/openstack-centos-kvm-glusterfs/README.rst

    from the Red Hat Enterprise Linux (RHEL) distribution.
 -  GlusterFS [9]_: a distributed file system providing shared replicated storage across multiple servers over Ethernet or Infiniband.
-Having a storage shared between the compute nodes is a requirement for enabling live migration of VM instances.
+Having a storage system shared between the compute nodes is a requirement for enabling live migration of VM instances.
 However, having a centralized shared storage service, such as NAS limits the scalability and leads to a single point of failure.
 In contrast, the